Lux Express travel info

 - Before travelling to Finland every passenger needs to register at https://www.finentry.fi/

-Detailed information about medical and testing requirements and booking an appointment for the second test may be done by calling to Finnish Government coronavirus info-line: +358 295 535 535.
+Detailed information about the medical requirements can be specified by calling to Finnish Government coronavirus info-line: +358 295 535 535.

 - Russia has imposed restrictions on crossing the border by land transport - for foreigners in most cases the borders of Russia are closed.
 Travelling with tourism purposes is temporarily prohibited.
 Foreign nationals who have close relatives in Russia, or who are travelling for work/study/medical treatment purposes, or for funerals, are permitted to enter the country.
 Persons with Russian residence permit, or Russian citizens residing in the EU or other countries can enter Russia.